hapax/hapax.github.io/assets/teaching.md

 sucked at hiking!
 (I'm hoping this is starting to ring bells, but let's continue with the fable.)
-The problem with the class is obvious.
+The problem with the class is clear.
 For most people, walking is not an intrinsically interesting activity; there needs to be some motivation to walk, something to walk towards or to look at en route.
 That's what *hiking* (as opposed to *walking*) should be about.
 But if there's no motivation, it becomes a chore, and rather than being trained to hike, you will be trained to *avoid hiking*.
-In other words, these hiking classes effectively kill interest in hiking.

 Why have hiking classes anyway?
-Why don't we just teach students how to walk to the store, or the bus stop, or around the block with a dog, the sort of walking most adults actually do.
+Why don't we just teach students how to walk to the corner store, or the bus stop, or around the block with a dog in tow, the sort of walking most adults actually do?
-Maybe this would have made sense a hundred years ago.
+This would have made sense a hundred years ago.
 But now a whole sector of the economy depends on advanced hiking
 skills: we need wayfarers, explorers and hunters to help meet the needs of society as a whole.
-So hiking classes should act as an intake mechanism, advertising these career choices and preparing students who take an interest.
+So hiking classes should act as an intake mechanism, drawing students into the field and equipping them to explore.

-Now, if the classes are boring, the only people to stick around will be the ones who naturally love walking, who trudge tirelessly and without complaint across miles of scrubland.
+If the classes are boring, the only people to stick around will be the ones who naturally love walking, who trudge tirelessly and without complaint across miles of scrubland.
 And some teachers will say: good!